devinbost/pulsar_workshop/scenarios/message_enrichment/README.md

 # 5. Run the Scenario

-After all Pulsar resource are deployed, we can run the Pulsar client applications included in this scenario.
+After all Pulsar resources are deployed, we can run the Pulsar client applications included in this scenario.

 ## 5.1.
 Run Pulsar Consumer Client App